It’s My Ego: How Confronting Yourself Makes You Stronger

 People like to say ego is a prison, but I don’t see it that way.
 I see it as a choice.
 You can let it trap you, or you can let it free you.
 And I choose freedom.
 I choose to take my ego, to look it dead in the eye, and say, “You don’t own me.
 I own you.”
 Because that’s what it’s all about.
 It’s about ownership.
 It’s about taking responsibility for that part of yourself, not pretending it’s something outside of you, something you can blame or escape from.
 It’s mine, and I own it.
 It’s my ego.

 So, yeah, ego is a beast.
 It’s a wild thing, a dangerous thing.
 It can build you up with its fire or melt you down like an ice cube.
 But it’s also a gift.
-Because it’s that part of you that refuses to be ordinary, that part of you that demands more, that pushes you to be relentless, never to settle, to go all-in, every damn day.
-And if you can take that, if you can shape that, then there’s nothing that can stop you.
+Because it’s that part of you that refuses to be ordinary, that demands more, that pushes you to be relentless, never to settle, to go all-in, every damn day.
+If you can take that and shape that, then there’s nothing that can stop you.
 Because you’ve faced the toughest opponent of all—you’ve faced yourself.
 And when you come out the other side, when you stand there, scars and all, that’s when you know you’re unstoppable.
 Because it’s your ego, and you own it.

 Stay disciplined.
 Stay resilient.